gladjohn/hybridSPA/README.md

 ### Sign in

-As it is standard practice for ASP.NET MVC apps, the sign-in functionality is implemented with the OpenID Connect OWIN middleware.
-Here there's a relevant snippet from the middleware initialization:
+As it is a standard practice for ASP.NET MVC apps, the sign-in functionality is implemented with the OpenID Connect OWIN middleware.
+Here os the relevant snippet from the middleware initialization:

 ```CSharp
 app.UseOpenIdConnectAuthentication(